4 min read

 What Is Product Staging?

-Product staging is the intentional design of a product image: angle, crop, background, props, surface texture, shadows, and context.
+product staging is the intentional design of a product image: angle, crop, background, props, surface texture, shadows, and context.
 Effective product staging does two jobs at once:

 • Clarity: your product is instantly recognizable (even on mobile).